ibm-cloud-docs/solution-tutorials/vpc-multi-region.md

    * Select a location (e.g., Dallas), let's call this **region 1** and a zone in region 1 (e.g., Dallas 1), let's call this **zone 1**.
    * Enter the IP range for the subnet in CIDR notation, i.e., **10.240.0.0/24**.
 Leave the **Address prefix** as it is and select the **Number of addresses** as 256.
 6. Select **Use VPC default** for your subnet access control list (ACL).
 You can configure the inbound and outbound rules later.
 7. Given all virtual server instances in the subnet will have a floating IP attached, it is not required to enable a public gateway for the subnet.
+The virtual server instances will have Internet connectivity through their floating IP.
 8. Click **Create virtual private cloud** to provision the instance.

 To confirm the creation of subnet, click on **All virtual private clouds** breadcrumb, then select **Subnets** tab and wait until the status changes to **Available**.
 You can create a new subnet under the **Subnets** tab.